Daag: The Fire: Plot

 In the hospital, Kajal succumbs to her wound and dies.
-As an attempt to restore Ravi's memory, Singhal requests the help of a street women Kajri, who looks exactly like Kajal (Mahima Chaudhry, in a dual role), to pretend to be Ravi's wife temporarily.
+As an attempt to restore Ravi's memory, Singhal requests the help of a street woman Kajri, who looks exactly like Kajal, in a dual role), to pretend to be Ravi's wife temporarily.

 However, obstinate Karan is still seeking his revenge by stalking Ravi in the hospital and hatches a plan to kill Ravi.
 Karan and Kajri collect all the evidence that proves Karan's father's innocence.
-Ravi regains his memory and starts to sympathise with Karan.
+Ravi regains his memory and starts to sympathize with Karan.
 With the help of Kajri, he promises Karan that once he gains full recovery, he will prove to the court that Karan's father was genuinely innocent, but wrongly persecuted, presenting all the proof.
 Learning of this turn of events, Singhal turns the tables on Ravi.

 A significant family feud ensues between Singhal and Ravi.
 Ravi, with the help from Karan, wins over the final court case, and finally, the real perpetrators are placed behind bars (including Singhal, who had instigated this).
-Ravi and Kajri unite happily at last, and Karan gives himself up to the police voluntarily.
+Ravi and Kajri unite happily at last, and Karan gives himself up to the police voluntarily and asks Ravi to defend his case.